milk-v/milkv.io/docs/duo/application-development/tpu/tpu-yolov5.md

  --model yolov5n_int8_fuse.cvimodel
  ```

-:::Tips
+:::tip
-If the development board you are using is not Duo, please replace the fifth line '-- chip cv180x' in the above command with the corresponding chip model.
+If the development board you are using is not Duo, please replace the fifth line `-- chip cv180x` in the above command with the corresponding chip model.
 When using Duo 256M, it should be changed to ` -- chip cv181x`.
 :::